Trapping Penguins with Entangled B Mesons: Interpreting

 \section{Interpreting $A_T$}

-Applebaum et al.~observe that the combination of Einstein-Podolsky-Rosen (EPR) entanglement in the $B{\bar B}$ system from $\Upsilon(4s)$ decay with the possibility of {\em both} lepton and CP tagging allows a near-perfect experimental realization of a process and its time-reversal conjugate, making the measurement of $A_T$ a true test of time-reversal symmetry~\cite{Applebaum:2013wxa}.
+The combination of Einstein-Podolsky-Rosen (EPR) entanglement in the $B{\bar B}$ system from $\Upsilon(4s)$ decay with the possibility of {\em both} lepton and CP tagging (using $J/\psi K_{S,L}$) allows a near-perfect experimental realization of a process and its time-reversal conjugate, making the measurement of $A_T$ a true test of time-reversal symmetry.
+The first tag at $t_0$, of CP (or flavor), sets the initial state of the remaining particle.
+Following the formalism of the recent analysis of BaBar's measured $A_T$ by Applebaum et al.~\cite{Applebaum:2013wxa}, the state assignment of the remaining $B$-meson can be thought of as an inverse decay at $t_0$ from the opposite CP (or flavor) tag.
 Figure 1 visualizes this result.
-The first tag at $t_0$, of CP (or flavor), sets the initial state of the remaining particle.
-The state assignment of the remaining $B$-meson can be thought of as an inverse decay at $t_0$ from the opposite CP (or flavor) tag~\cite{Applebaum:2013wxa}.
-The inverse decay is realized through EPR entanglement and the decay of another particle, and Applebaum et al. state the conditions under which a nonzero $A_T$ reveals T violation, though, as we will show, the conditions turn out to be necessary but not sufficient.
+The inverse decay is realized through EPR entanglement and the decay of another particle, and Applebaum et al.~state the conditions under which a nonzero $A_T$ reveals T violation, though, as we will show, the conditions turn out to be necessary but not sufficient.
 That is, they note that (i) the absence of CPT violation in strangeness changing decays and (ii) the absence of wrong sign decays or the absence of direct CP violation in semileptonic decays if wrong sign decays occur are required to interpret $A_T$ as a test of T invariance~\cite{Applebaum:2013wxa}.
+(A complementary discussion of the conditions under which $A_T$ serves as a test of T can be found in Ref.~\cite{Bernabeu:2013qea}.)
 Figure 1a illustrates the ideal case in which the detection of one state projects the other $B$-meson into the state orthogonal to it, thus realizing the exchange of initial and final states needed to construct the time-conjugate process.